Should You Boil Milk For Coffee Or Just Heat It

 Frothed milk has a richer, creamier and velvet like texture.

-If you are making a simple latter at home you can warm your milk for a latte by making hot milk using your microwave or saucepan.
+If you are making a simple latte at home, you can warm your milk for a latte by making hot milk using your microwave or saucepan.

-Below the ideal temperature and you will not get the silky rich creamyness of the milk into your coffee and at too high a temperature, and you risk burnt milk and worse still curdled milk.
+Below the ideal temperature, and you will not get the silky rich creaminess of the milk into your coffee and at too high a temperature, and you risk burnt milk and worse still curdled milk.

 Use the techniques outlined in this article to make the perfect heated milk for your coffee.